rsocket/rsocket/Motivations.md

 There is no defined mechanism for flow control from responder (typically server) to requestor (typically client).
 HTTP/2 does flow control at the byte level, not the application level.
 There is no defined mechanism for communicating requestor (typically server) availability other than failing a request (503).
 It does not support interaction models such as fire-and-forget, and streaming models are inefficient (chunked encoding or SSE, which is ASCII based).

 Despite its ubiquity, REST alone is insufficient and inappropriate for defining application semantics.

 What about HTTP/2 though?
-Doesn't it resolve the HTTP/1 issues and address the motivations of ReactiveSockets?
+Doesn't it resolve the HTTP/1 issues and address the motivations of ReactiveSocket?

 Unfortunately, no. HTTP/2 is MUCH better for browsers and request/response document transfer, but does not expose the desired behaviors and interaction models for applications as described earlier in this document.